dyaso/pdf-student/README.md

 Currently pages are only rendered when they first appear on screen, so if you resize the window after that they can become blurry.
 Hit F5 to refresh.

-There's no zoom-in function, but you can get a zoomed out effect by repositioning the overview panel (press &lt;TAB>) alongside the scroll direction (&lt;TAB>) and resizing it.
+There's no zoom-in function, but you can get a zoomed out effect by repositioning the overview panel (press &lt;TAB>) alongside the scroll direction (SHIFT-&lt;TAB>) and resizing it.